Document Attestation - The Definitive Guide (2023)

 2. The Notary Public then places their signature and stamp on the document.

-To authenticate your document, you must send it to Global Affairs Canada.
-Your document must be an original document with a recognized signature and, if applicable, a seal.
+Before submitting your documents, ensure that it is an original document with a recognized signature and, if applicable, a seal.

 Additional Resource: View Your Attestation Checklist